boalang/study-template/README.md

 ### Query Templates

 Query templates are defined through a list of substitutions.
-Substitutions are defined using two of three keys.
+Substitutions are defined using two keys.
 The `target` key is mandatory, containing the text which is replaced in the query.
 Either `replacement` or `file` are then used, with `replacement` providing the text directly, and `file` being the name of a file under `boa/snippets` which replaces `target`.
 Care must be taken to